 Most well-known as one of Argentina’s premier polo schools, Estancia Don Manuel can arrange a multi-day polo holiday where you spend your days playing chukkas and learning polo skills.

-If that’s a bit too strenuous, head out there on a “ranch day”.
+Stay the night or head out there on a “ranch day”.
 You’ll learn a few polo techniques, watch a polo match and enjoy an asado on a day trip.
-Or you can use the swimming pool, jacuzzi, tennis and volleyball courts or go bike or horseback riding.

-Another estancia near Buenos Aires, Estancia Los Dos Hermanos is more traditional than others.
+Another beautiful estancia near Buenos Aires, Estancia Los Dos Hermanos is more traditional than others.

 Come here for a día de campo.
 Spend a day riding horses followed by a full asado with plenty of Malbec.
 You’ll need to take a siesta after all the food!

-Visit an estancia on a day trip from Buenos Aires
+Visit a Buenos Aires estancia on a day trip

 - This full-day tour heads to San Antonio de Areco for a day of gaucho showmanship, horseback riding and of course a full asado lunch.
 Book your day trip on Viator.
 Transportation is included.